-- 41. Create a YouTube account.
-Here's what our YouTube channel looks like. - 42.
-Post your Google Hangouts to YouTube. - 43.
-Link to your YouTube videos on your Facebook and Twitter accounts. - 44.
+- 36. Create a YouTube account.
+Here's what our YouTube channel looks like. - 37.
+Describe your channel and videos.
+Also create playlists of your videos so that the algorithm can understand it better. - 38.
+Link your YouTube videos on your Facebook and Twitter accounts. - 39.
 Compile a series of short videos of you discussing topics related to your book.
-Make them informational, not promotional.
+Make them informational, not promotional, and employ them in all marketing services and activities.